byui-cse/cse450-course/readme.md

 - Automatic smart quote transformation via [smartquotes.js](https://smartquotes.js.org)

 ## Building the Site
 The build toolchain is based on Python 3 (tested with 3.8.2).
-Aside from the standard libraries, the build script has two dependencies:[Python markdown](https://python-markdown.github.io), and [PyEmbed Markdown](https://pyembed.github.io/usage/markdown/).
-Both may be installed in the standard way:
+Aside from the standard libraries, the build script has one dependencies:[Python markdown](https://python-markdown.github.io).
+It can be installed in the standard way:

 	pip install markdown
-	pip install pyembed-markdown

 While not required, it is recommended that you use a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).